How to Transfer a Certificate of Origin 2026: Step-by-Step Guide

 • Incorrect: “John Smith”

-• Fatal Error: “John Smith AND Mountain View Holdings LLC”
+• Fatal error: “John Smith AND Mountain View Holdings LLC”

-2. Power of Attorney:
+2. Power of attorney:

 We will provide you with a Limited Power of Attorney form.
 This allows our agents in Montana to sign the title application and registration documents on behalf of your LLC.
 This saves you from flying to Montana to sign paperwork.

-3. We Catch the Errors:
+3. We catch the errors:

 When you send your MCO to Zero Tax Tags, our experts audit it before it goes to the state.
 If the dealer missed a signature or the odometer reading is blank, we catch it.
 We work with you (and the dealer) to fix it before it enters the DMV black hole.

-4. EIN Requirement:
+4. EIN requirement:

 Since the owner is a business (your LLC), the DMV requires the Federal Employer Identification Number (FEIN/EIN).
 Ensure you have this number handy when filling out our intake forms.